 Don't let cold temperatures stop you from enjoying indoor and outdoor activities this winter.
 There are a variety of winter propane uses and safety tips to keep you and your family warm and entertained throughout the entire winter season.

 Propane heaters are very effective at heating up indoor and outdoor spaces.
 There are a variety of propane options to heat up patios and outdoor areas including propane powered fire pits, space heaters and patio heaters.
-The BIG Buddy Indoor Safe Propane Heater is perfect for keeping you warm in your ice fishing hut.

 It's finally that time of year, snow has fallen and the ice is thick enough for ice fishing.
 The main goals are to catch fish, have fun and not freeze!
 Using propane will help make your fishing experience one to remember.
 While out on the ice a propane powered auger that uses a 1 lb. refillable tank (only available in California) is perfect for cutting through the ice quickly and efficiently.
 Once the hole is cut and the excess ice is scooped away, you can set up your ice fishing hut.
 A common heating source in huts are propane heaters and burners; in nicer huts propane features are sometimes even built in.

 While using propane to stay warm here are some safety tips:

 - Check to make sure that your propane tank is not leaking.
 The easiest way to check is by spraying a leak detection solution or other non-abrasive solution that does not contain ammonia (soapy water or similar solution) and looking for bubbles.

 - Make sure that you have the proper fittings and extensions.